hpssjellis/grants/proposal-helium-and-the-arduino-portenta-lora-vision-shield.md

 - Problem: Unlike many LoRa capable boards the Portenta does not give direct access to the LoRa module, making most LoRa and LoRaWan example code useless.
-The Arduino MKRWAn library can connect to the TTN (TheThingsNetwork) In Europe but has some issues connecting in North America.
+The Arduino MKRWAN library can connect to the TTN (TheThingsNetwork) in Europe but has some issues connecting in North America.
 - Problem to Solve: Helium connectivity in North America does not work with the present May 2021 Arduino examples.
 - Connecting is only the first step, simple sensors examples are also needed.

-- Solution: I plan to simplify getting Portenta sensors and Machine learning working on the Helium Network.
+- Solution: I plan to simplify getting Portenta sensors and machine learning working on the Helium Network.
 - First with basic connectivity, then simplifying Cayenne MQTT server presentation of the uploaded data.
 -  I have spent several months looking into solutions and now with recent improvements to the Arduino MKRWAN library I have 2 proven methods to connect to Helium in North America